 When looking through our homemade beauty recipes you may find you don’t always have the essential oils called for in the recipe.

-This does not mean that you can’t create the recipes with oils you might already have.
+This does not mean that you can’t create a nice homemade wrinkle cream with oils you might already have.
 The fragrant or therapeutic result may vary slightly to the original recipe, but you can usually get it close enough.

 Fragrant Essential Oil Substitutes